bennyhat/spock-pipeline-example/README.md

 NOTE: adapted from the test setup for the official [Pipeline: Build-step plugin](https://github.com/jenkinsci/pipeline-build-step-plugin)

 NOTE: I goofed and forgot to remove the resources from main and test.
 This SHOULD work without those, but I don't have a hot minute to verify.

+NOTE: Finally, I can not get my darn surefire plugin to pick up the GMaven stubs, so I just left my test names as *Test.java instead of *Spec.java